VictorAvelar/mollie-api-go/docs/README.md

 type MandateStatus string
 ```

-MandateStatus for the Mandate object
+MandateStatus for the Mandate object.

 ```go
 const (